yiqingguobuaa/tactile/index.md

 South Wales, Canberra Campus, in 2019, all in remote sensing.

-After one and a half years of industry experience, I joined the Commonwealth Scientific and Industrial Research Organisation (CSIRO), where I am now a Research Scientist working for CSIRO's AquaWatch Australia mission.
+After one and a half years of industry experience, I joined the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 2020, where I am now a Research Scientist working for CSIRO's AquaWatch Australia mission.

 I have authored/co-authored more than 20 peer-reviewed publications.
 My